cobbler/cobbler/docs/cobbler-conf.rst

 authentication
 ==============

-What users can log into the WebUI and Read-Write XML-RPC?
+What users can log into Cobbler via the XML-RPC API or the HTTP-API?

 Choices: